 - Source of drinking/cooking water and how it is supplied,

-- Outdoor activities, as well as
+- Outdoor activities,

 - The chemical form of the nitrates and nitrites.